310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/lets_party.md

 {% endbubble %}

 {% bubble Mitsuru %}
-Mike-chan-senpai, come over here, c’mon~♪ Why’re you so far away from us?
-Let’s all have fun singing and dancing together~!
+Mike-chan-senpai, come over here, c’mon\~♪ Why’re you so far away from us?
+Let’s all have fun singing and dancing together\~!
 {% endbubble %}

 {% bubble Madara %}
-… Sure.
+…Sure.
 Thank you, Mitsuru-san.
 {% endbubble %}

 {% bubble Mitsuru %}